nick-nack-attack/truth-checker-api/README.md

 ## Setup
 Complete the following steps to start a new project (NEW-PROJECT-NAME):
-1. Clone this repo to your local machine `git clone https://github.com/nick-nack-attack/truth-checker-api.git NEW-PROJECT` 2.`cd` into the cloned repository
+- Clone this repo to your local machine `git clone https://github.com/nick-nack-attack/truth-checker-api.git NEW-PROJECT`
+- `cd` into the cloned repository
-3.Make a fresh start of the git history for this project with `rm -rf .git && git init`
+- Make a fresh start of the git history for this project with `rm -rf .git && git init`
-4. Install the node dependencies `npm install`
+- Install the node dependencies `npm install`
-5. The .env file holds the settings for the application to be run locally.
+- The .env file holds the settings for the application to be run locally.

 ## Technology
 - React (16.13.1)